cockroachdb/docs/src/current/_includes/common/hybrid-multi-cloud.md

 This page provides information about hybrid and multi-cloud self-hosted deployments of CockroachDB.
 Each of these types of deployments can help an organization to meet its service-level and disaster recovery objectives.

 - In a _hybrid deployment_, a cluster's nodes are deployed in a combination of infrastructure you manage, private cloud provider infrastructure, and public cloud provider infrastructure.
-- In a _multi-cloud deployment_, a cluster's nodes are deployed in multiple cloud providers' infrastructure public or private infrastructure.
+- In a _multi-cloud deployment_, a cluster's nodes are deployed in multiple cloud providers' public or private infrastructure.

 Often, the two terms are used interchangeably.